DanielBL01/stock-price-discovery/README.md

 	- Currently have docker-compose.yml for Apache Zookeeper, Broker, Redis and PostgreSQL.
 NOTE to self: Ran into headaches debugging because local postgres server was running and error logs weren't clear about this.
 Make sure when using docker, there are no locally running counterparts to your Docker containers
 ### Dev Tools
 - Vite
-	- Better than create-react-app as it uses esbuild (written in Go) for better performance and offers a more minimal template to create single page applications
+	- Better than create-react-app as it uses esbuild (written in Go) for better performance and offers a more minimal template for single page applications
 - Maven